ExeClim/Isca/docs/source/modules/mixedlayer.rst

 Relevant routines which are called by the mixed layer ocean:
     - The SST input file is read in using the interpolator module found here: ``src/atmos_shared/interpolator/interpolator.F90``.
-    - The q-flux and warmpool components use the q-flux module: ``src/atmos_param/qflux/qflux.f90``.
+    - The Q-flux and warmpool components use the Q-flux module: ``src/atmos_param/qflux/qflux.f90``.

 References
 ----------